 See the Great Room and its stunning ocean view, and the surrounding gardens.
 Photos: Julius Geier

-Project Helping Hands is organizing medical mission trips to the Dominican Republic during February, July and November 2013
+Project Helping Hands is organizing medical mission trips to the Dominican Republic each June and November

 Have a look!